Graduation from International School Located Overseas

 Although the above three requirements were previously subject to the condition of “having reached the age of 18 years,” this age requirement has been abolished due to the revision of the Enforcement Regulation of the School Education Act effective from January 31, 2019, so that even 17-year-olds are eligible for admission to a university in Japan.

-(The content of this Q & A is quoted from the University Admission Qualifications Guide written by University Promotion Division, Higher Education Bureau of the Ministry of Education, Culture, Sports, Science and Technology (MEXT) and translated into English by NIC-Japan.
-It is amended by NIC-Japan based on the public notice of the MEXT issued on February 25, 2022.)
+(The content of this Q&A is quoted from the University Admission Qualifications Guide ver.2 written by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) and translated into English by NIC-Japan.
+It is amended by NIC-Japan based on the public notice of the MEXT issued on August 1, 2024.)

 <Related Q&A>